Small changes can lead to practices that really make a difference.

-And so it was with mild skepticism that I watched her order a bag of worms on Amazon (the internet is a crazy, crazy place my friends), and begin collecting food scraps.
+And so with mild skepticism I watched her order a bag of worms on Amazon (the internet is a crazy place my friends), and begin collecting food scraps.
 We prepared a little bit of soil and shredded paper for the worms, and tossed in our first batch of food waste.
 A couple days later I opened up the tub to see what was going on.
 I was shocked by what I saw.
 Well, not really, because not much had happened.
 There were some worms crawling on the side of the bin and the food looked a couple days older but that was about it.
 First lesson in worm composting - they're not that fast.
 However, this first peek lead to a growing obsession as I checked in too see the worm's progress every couple of days.
 There was something about the food slowly receding into black mulch, and the grotesqueness of a wriggling mass when you flip over an apple core that sucked me in.
 Long after my wife lost interest, the worms are still my favorite part of kitchen clean-up.

 So here are a couple lessons that we've learned along the way:

 1 - They are REALLY slow.
 We save our scraps in a tupperware in the fridge and only try to throw them in once or twice a week.
 If you want to speed this up you can...